BEHIND THE SCENES AT THE BRITISH MUSEUM

 Written to accompany a BBC television series, THE MUSEUM describes the past, present and future of this London landmark.

-Black and white archival photos and 120 color images illustrate the British Museum, its staff and collections.
+Black-and-white archival photos and 120 color images illustrate the British Museum, its staff and collections.

 Rupert Smith describes how the British Museum raises funds to purchase new collectibles, contemporary collections of art and pieces of modern design.
 Readers learn how Octavius Morgan's donated collection of clocks and watches became the basis of the Museum's collection.